alyssayang/homework/moppet_on_the_run.md

 "But how can we do it?" asked Sally.

 Then Laura said, "Wait here and keep watching the leaves.
-I've got a idea!"
+I've got an idea!"